thudfactor/thudfactor/src/content/posts/2024/05/editor/index.md

 Using editors from the command line seems potentially very exciting.
 I spend a lot of time on the command line already.
 I am writing this post using [Helix](https://helix-editor.com/), and it's a lot of fun.
 I am certainly feeling the lack of an integrated file browser, though.
 Maximizing my experience with Helix will require a lot of mindful use, though.

 One thing I didn't notice until I started this post is that my very-ingrained key combinations for typographer's quotes, ellipsis, and other international characters don't work in the terminal.
 This is a _significant_ flaw, since [I use those a lot](https://thudfactor.com/posts/2024/02/punctuation/).
 It's one of the reasons I never returned to Windows as a development environment.

+*Update:* While I was reading over this again (several hours after posting), I realized that something in my build process is automatically turning the straight quotes into typographer's quotes, so that's an improvement.

 [VIM](https://www.vim.org/) & [NeoVIM](https://neovim.io/) are overwhelmingly popular in this space, but the ecosystem is seriously confusing and both of the editors certainly don't meet my fifth requirement.
 In fact, I've seen several people say they switched _away_ from either VIM or NVIM because they were constantly having to repair their setups _or_ were often distracted by tinkering with the setups.